 Reuben Fine in his revision of Modern Chess Openings (6th ed., 1939) says "1...Kt-KB3, although known as a playable move long before the present Champion's days, was introduced as a tournament weapon by Alekhine at Budapest in 1921."

 For example, see Nimzowitsch vs Albin, 1905 .
 There are other games between minor players where the move was played.
-The opening, in fact, was covered by Allgaier in his book.
-He gives 1.e4 Nf6 2.e5 Nd5 3.c4 Nb6 4.d4 d6 5.f4 The year?
-1819!
+Allgaier, in his book, gives 1.e4 Nf6 2.e5 Nd5 3.c4 Nb6 4.d4 d6 5.f4 in 1819!
 A well-known Moscow player and problemist, Mikhail Gertsovich Klyatskin (sometimes spelled Kliatskin) (1897-1926), championed the defense in Russia where he was recognized for development of its opening theory.
 Alekhine, in fact, only claimed to have introduced the move into master practice.
 The opening apparently got its name when Hans Fahrni published a booklet , "Das Aljechin-Verteidigung", in 1922.
 This collection chronicles all serious "Alekhine's Defense" games by A. Alekhine and notes his gradual disenchantment with the opening.

 I usually give White's second move in the description.
 Out of 16 games, only 6 games continue 2.e5.
 The man who the defense is named after, therefore played only six games with its signature variation and that includes the Saemisch game which tranposes into a French formation and game 2 which is from a simul.
 This, of course, is not Alekhine's fault that his opponents did not care to continue a complicated and little known opening, but the fact remains that Alekhine contributed very little to the theory of the opening named after him.
 Alekhine may have abandoned the opening because his opponents got easy equality with 2.d3 or 2.Nc3.